 She is a director of Alere, Inc. Over the past years, she also served on a number of other public boards, such as The Gillette Company, The Putnam Fund Groups, Lotus Development Corporation, Cowles Media, The Bingham Companies (The Courier Journal and Louisville Times), America Service Group, and The Stop & Shop Companies.

-She is past-Chair of United Way of Massachusetts Bay and Merrimack Valley (Sept.
-2011-June 2012); a member of the Board of Advocates, Tufts University Jonathan M. Tisch College of Citizenship and Public Service; and a member of the Boards of the Women’s Studies Research Center of Brandeis University and The One Hundred Club.
+She is past-Chair of United Way of Massachusetts Bay and Merrimack Valley (September 2011- June 2012); a member of the Board of Advocates, Tufts University Jonathan M. Tisch College of Citizenship and Public Service; and a member of the Boards of the Women’s Studies Research Center of Brandeis University and The One Hundred Club.
 She is a founding member of The Commonwealth Institute, devoted to helping women entrepreneurs grow their businesses.
 She is a Trustee for Life of Beth Israel Deaconess Medical Center and past-Chair of its Medical Education Committee.
-She is a member of the Board of Hebrew College, and recently retired as a member of the Board of the Combined Jewish Philanthropies.
+She is also retired as a member of the Board of Combined Jewish Philanthropies, as well as the Board of Hebrew College.

 She is married to Avram J. Goldberg; has a son, Joshua; a daughter, Deborah Goldberg; a son-in-law, Michael Winter; and two grandchildren, Evan and Meredith.

 Carol’s favorite pastimes are golf, travel, walking, and exercise.